 6. Serve the Family of a Deployed Service Member

 Reach out to a family who has a loved one away on military duty.
 Honor servicemen and women by serving their families back home.
 Look for ways to ease burdens and relieve stress.
 Seek to strengthen, sustain, and build up military families.
 Remembering current servicemen and women is a perfect way to honor those who have given their lives in defense of freedom.

 7. Take Time to Make Memorial Day Memories

-Memorial Day Monday can be utilized by spending time with family and friends.
+Memorial Day Monday can be utilized by spending time with family.
 Not only should you remember those who have passed away, but remember to not let time pass away before you decide to make memories with those you love.
-Do Memorial Day activities that create bonds, solidify friendships and strengthen relationships.
+Do Memorial Day activities that create bonds, solidify friendships, and strengthen relationships.
 Do this honoring the limits demanded by the Covid restraints.